Structure of CSS and CSS-T Quantum Codes: Introduction

 Quantum CSS codes are most often constructed by taking the two classical codes needed for the construction to be a \textit{self-orthogonal} code and its dual.
 On the other hand, this approach is technically not required by the construction and, as we will argue in this paper, imposes strong constraints.

-Very recently, Rengaswamy et al.~\cite{RCNP20} introduced a class of CSS codes, called \textit{CSS-T} codes, specifically designed for universal fault-tolerant quantum computation.
+Very recently, Rengaswamy \emph{et al.}~\cite{RCNP20,RCNP20b} introduced a class of CSS codes, called \textit{CSS-T codes}, specifically designed for universal fault-tolerant quantum computation.
 The properties of CSS-T codes are to date largely unexplored.
 An open question is about the existence of families of CSS-T codes whose rate and relative distance are both non-vanishing for large block length.
 This paper provides some partial answers.

 In the rest of the introduction, we briefly summarize the contributions made by this paper and point the reader to the relevant sections.
 In Section~\ref{sec1}, we provide the necessary background material, which also gives us a chance to concisely present quantum error-correcting codes from the point of view of classical coding theory.
 In Section~\ref{sec2}, we study the parameters of CSS codes and give a lower bound on the number of code pairs that give rise to a CSS code with sufficiently large correction capability.
 In particular, we prove that over a large field, a randomized construction will produce a CSS code with good parameters (Corollary~\ref{cor:density}).
+This builds on preliminary results on this topic derived in~\cite{lenka}.

 Section~\ref{sec3} is devoted to CSS-T codes.
 We provide a convenient characterization using results on finite bilinear spaces and then apply this to derive bounds on their parameters (Theorem~\ref{prop:CSST}).
 In particular, we show that CSS-T codes cannot have large rate and relative distance simultaneously (Theorem~\ref{th:csstbounds}).
 This makes some progress on an open question about the existence of asymptotically good families of CSS-T codes.
 Moreover, it proves that the construction proposed in~\cite{RMCSST} is optimal.
 Finally, in Section~\ref{sec4}, we show how some simple examples of CSS-T codes can be constructed as evaluation codes from the Hermitian curve (Theorem~\ref{th:hermitianCSST}).
 This construction is optimal with respect to the previously mentioned bounds on rate and relative distance.